lkayla2999/Homework/README.md

 # Homework
 Homework for Savvycoders
-This repository was created to showcase my understaning of the materials learning in the bootcamp.
+This repository was created to showcase my understaning of the materials learned in the bootcamp.